BotJeff/IdentityServer3Implementation/README.md

 See more details: https://github.com/IdentityServer/IdentityServer3

 This project provides a complete example solution that implements Identity Server 3, Identity Manager and Membershipreboot.

-For the most part existing examples are dispersed, making it non-intuitive how different moving pieces come together.
+This project was created because existing examples are dispersed, making it non-intuitive how different moving pieces come together.
 This project attempts to bring together different moving pieces to show how they can be used to customize a full security suite.